MicrosoftDocs/cloud-adoption-framework/docs/scenarios/github-velocity/index.md

 - **Community members:** People who use the project.
 They might be active in conversations or express their opinion on the project’s direction.

-Bigger projects may also have subcommittees or working groups focused on different tasks like tooling, triage, and community moderation.
+Bigger projects might also have subcommittees or working groups focused on different tasks like tooling, triage, and community moderation.

 InnerSource projects are likely to follow a similar structure.
 Many engineering organizations sort developers into teams like application engineering, platform engineering, and web development.
 Structuring organizations in this way can leave blind spots that exclude qualified people.
 Organizing a core decision-making group supported by teams across your organization can help to rally the expertise necessary to solve problems faster.